John E. Robson Scholarship for CSB Students of Public Policy

 - Involvement with campus organizations, including but not limited to the McCarthy Center.

 For additional information on this scholarship contact Dr. Matt Lindstrom, Director of the McCarthy Center or Sabrina Gilchrist, Program Coordinator of the McCarthy Center.

 Scholarship Amount: The Scholarship Committee will award 2-4 scholarships per year.
 Scholarships will range in value from $2,500 to $5,000.
 The scholarship is for one year.
 Previous recipients of the Robson Scholarship may re-apply for one additional year; but will need to submit a new application form.

-The Application Deadline for the 2019-20 Robson Scholarships is March 6, 2019.
-Scholarship recipients will be announced in early to mid-April.
+Applications for the 2019-20 Robson Scholarship are due on March 13, 2020.
+Scholarship recipients will be announced in early April.